SilicoSciences/seminar-bioinformatics-rna-seq/galaxy_rna-seq_tuxedo/README.md

         0. Change datatype to `fasta`.

+0. Take a look at the newly added files. https://silico-sciences.com/2016/01/15/bioinformatics-file-formats/

 0. Load the [reference annotation](../2014fagerberg-small/genes_chr03.gtf.gz?raw=true) into Galaxy.

     0. The annotation should be in [GTF format](http://www.ensembl.org/info/website/upload/gff.html).